synthetichealth/synthea/README.md

 Synthea<sup>TM</sup> is a Synthetic Patient Population Simulator.
 The goal is to output synthetic, realistic (but not real), patient data and associated health records in a variety of formats.

-Read our [wiki](https://github.com/synthetichealth/synthea/wiki) for more information.
+Read our [wiki](https://github.com/synthetichealth/synthea/wiki) and [Frequently Asked Questions](https://github.com/synthetichealth/synthea/wiki/Frequently-Asked-Questions) for more information.

-:wave::information_source:
-**May-June 2023 - We're interested in hearing how you use Synthea and what features are most useful to you!
-Please consider helping direct future effort by filling out our brief user survey: https://share.hsforms.com/1PDnYPuS6Ql6TVkUOohNqOw4m7ji**

 Currently, Synthea<sup>TM</sup> features include:
 - Birth to Death Lifecycle